-

 4. Wheelbase:

-A relatively short wheelbase can improve the ATV's maneuverability, which is advantageous in situations where quick changes of direction are essential.
+A relatively short wheelbase can improve the MTB's maneuverability, which is advantageous in situations where quick changes of direction are essential.

 5. Travel: